HCS HB 2353 -- INTERIOR DESIGNERS

 The professional license issued to a licensed interior designer, will be renewed on or before the license or certificate renewal date, provided that the required fee is paid.
 The Board may establish, by rule, continuing education requirements as a condition for renewing the license of a licensed interior designer, provided that the Board cannot require more professional development hours than the seven hours recommended by the American Society of Interior Designers or its successor organization.

-The license of any licensed interior designer or the certificate of authority issued to any corporation that is not renewed by the license or certificate renewal date will expire on the renewal date and be void, and the holder of an expired license or certificate will have no rights or privileges under the license or certificate.
-Any person or corporation whose license or certificate has expired may, within three months of the license or certificate renewal date or at the discretion of the Board, upon payment of the required fee, be renewed, relicensed, or reauthorized under the person's or corporation's original license or certificate number.
+The license of any licensed interior designer that is not renewed by the license renewal date will expire on the renewal date and be void, and the holder of an expired license will have no rights or privileges under the license or certificate.
+Any person whose license or certificate has expired may, within three months of the license or certificate renewal date or at the discretion of the Board, upon payment of the required fee, be renewed, relicensed, or reauthorized under the person's original license number.

 Statutes affected: